HCL Notes: Design

 The standard storage mechanism in Domino is a document-database format, the "Notes Storage Facility" (.nsf).
 The .nsf file will normally contain both an application design and its associated data.
-Domino can also access relational databases, either through an additional server called HCL Enterprise Integrator for Domino, through ODBC calls or through the use of XPages.
+Domino can also access relational databases, either through another server called HCL Enterprise Integrator for Domino, through ODBC calls or through the use of XPages.

 As Domino is an application runtime environment, email and calendars operate as applications within Notes, which HCL provides with the product.
 A Domino application-developer can change or completely replace that application.
 HCL has released the base templates as open source as well.

-Programmers can develop applications for Domino in a variety of development languages including:
+Applications can be developed for Domino in several programming languages, including: